iamketan56/All-About-CPP-Langauage-Coding-/README.md

 Virtual destructors are useful when you might potentially delete an instance of a derived class through a pointer to base class.<br>
 NOTE: Constructors are never Virtual, only Destructors can be Virtual.<br><br>
 For better understanding refer to Virtual_Destructor.cpp<br><br>
+<b>49.Input/output streams</b><br>
+C++ input/output streams are primarily defined by iostream, a header file that is part of the C++ standard library (the name stands for Input/Output Stream).
+In C++ and its predecessor, the C programming language, there is no special syntax for streaming data input or output.
+Instead, these are combined as a library of functions.
+Like the cstdio header inherited from C's stdio.h, iostream provides basic input and output services for C++ programs. iostream uses the objects cin, cout, cerr, and clog for sending data to and from the standard streams input, output, error (unbuffered), and log (buffered) respectively.
+As part of the C++ standard library, these objects are a part of the std namespace.<br><br>

 </i>